How To Save Water

 A New Public Productivity Act

-The answer is a new Public Productivity Act to end the inertia and create the politically-unsexy, relentless attention to detail which is missing at the moment, pushing public bodies to phase out their least-effective programmes and inadequate leaders and replace them with ones that work better instead.
+The answer is a Public Productivity Act: a new, post-privatisation engine to drive efficiency & performance improvements for any public services where competition and citizen choice aren’t possible.
+It will end inertia by delivering the politically-unsexy, relentless attention to detail which is missing at the moment, pushing public bodies to phase out their least-effective programmes and inadequate leaders and replace them with ones that work better instead.

 Integrity & Honours